Fall & winter events

 The Mission of the National Religious Vocation Conference reflects its commitment to providing members with educational opportunities, relevant resources, and other supportive services that strengthen and enhance the practiced ministerial skills of those serving in vocation ministry.
 The NRVC strongly suggests that vocation ministers participate in ongoing educational opportunities to attend to their own vocation, faith formation, and to further develop their professional competencies.
 It is essential for vocation ministers to keep up-to-date on trends, issues, skills, and best practices in the field of vocation ministry.

 Our annual Summer Institute will offer three onsite workshops at the Marillac Center, in Leavenworth, KS, July 8-21, 2025.
 Choose to attend one or several workshops, it's your choice.
 All workshops include overnight accommodations at the Marillac Center.
 Enjoy the convenience of having a private bedroom and bathroom, along with linen service, wi-fi, meals, and breaks.
+Click on each workshop link for specific details.

 July 9-13, 2025, Orientation Program for New Vocation Directors